 The lecture is intended for a family audience and members may apply for tickets in advance.
 Following the lecture, tea, squash and biscuits are served, our giant walk-on map is laid out and Geography Ambassadors run fun activities.

 Previous speakers have included George McGavin, Ray Mears, Rebecca Stephens, Saba Douglas Hamilton, Iain Stewart, Michael Palin, Andy Eavis and Andy Rouse.

-After the lecture, Geography Ambassadors will provide fun activities on and around our giant map and tea, coffee, and squash will be served.
+Geography Ambassadors will provide fun activities on and around our giant floor map after the lecture and tea, coffee and squash will be served.

 If you’re not already a member, why not join us?
 Society membership is open to anyone with an interest in the world’s people, places and environments – become a member and benefit from a wide range of events and resources.